EasonLiao/CudaTree/README.md

 CudaTree parallelizes the construction of each individual tree in the ensemble and thus is able to train faster than the latest version of [scikits-learn](http://scikit-learn.org/stable/modules/tree.html).

+And we've implemented a hybrid version of random forest which uses both GPU and multicore CPU.
+For the multicore version, we use scikits-learn random forest as default, you can also supply other multicore implementations such as WiseRF.

 ### Usage